Malcolm X: France and United Kingdom

-On November 23, 1964, on his way home from Africa, MalcolmX stopped in Paris, where he spoke in the Salle de la Mutualité.
+On November 23, 1964, on his way home from Africa, Malcolm X stopped in Paris, where he spoke in the Salle de la Mutualité.
 After his return to the United States, he accused the United States of imperialism in the Congo by supporting Tshombe and "his hired killers" as he called the White mercenaries.
 X accused Tshombe and the American president Lyndon B. Johnson of "...sleeping together.
 When I say sleeping together, I don't mean that literally.
 But beyond that, they're in the same bed.
 Johnson is paying the salaries, paying the government, propping up Tshombe's government, this murderer".

-X expressed much anger about Operation Dragon Rouge, where the United States Air Force dropped in Belgian paratroopers into the city of Stanleyville, modern Kisangani, to rescue the White Belgian hostages from the Simbas.
+X expressed much anger about Operation Dragon Rouge, where the United States Air Force dropped Belgian paratroopers into the city of Stanleyville, modern Kisangani, to rescue the White Belgian hostages from the Simbas.
 Malcolm X maintained that there was a double standard when it came to White and Black lives, noting it was an international emergency when the lives of Whites were in danger, making Dragon Rouge necessary, but that nothing was done to stop the abuses of the Congolese at the hands of "Tshombe's hired killers".
-X charged that the "Congolese have been massacred by White people for years and years" and that "the chickens have home to roast".
+X charged that the "Congolese have been massacred by White people for years and years" and that "chickens come home to roost."

-A week later, on November 30, MalcolmX flew to the United Kingdom.
+A week later, on November 30, Malcolm X flew to the United Kingdom.
 On December 3 he took part in a debate at the Oxford Union Society.
-The motion was taken from a statement made earlier that year by U.S. presidential candidate Barry Goldwater: "Extremism in the Defense of Liberty is No Vice; Moderation in the Pursuit of Justice is No Virtue".
-MalcolmX argued for the affirmative, and interest in the debate was so high that it was televised nationally by the BBC.
+The motion was taken from a statement made earlier that year by US presidential candidate Barry Goldwater: "Extremism in the Defense of Liberty is No Vice; Moderation in the Pursuit of Justice is No Virtue".
+Malcolm X argued for the affirmative, and interest in the debate was so high that it was televised nationally by the BBC.

 In his address at Oxford, Malcolm rejected the label of "Black Muslim" and instead focused on being a Muslim who happened to be Black, which reflected his conversion to Sunni Islam.
 Malcolm only mentioned his religion twice during his Oxford speech, which was part of his effort to defuse his image as an "angry Black Muslim extremist", which he had long hated.
 During the debate at Oxford, he criticized the way the Anglo-American press portrayed the Congo crisis, noting the Simbas were portrayed as primitive cannibalistic "savages" who engaged in every form of depravity imaginable while Tshombe and the White mercenaries were portrayed in a very favorable light with almost no mention of any atrocities on their part.